zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 The properties #1-2 suggest that we may represent a gas molecule by an electric dipole (cf. Sec.
 12).

-The properties #1-4 imply that an electromagnetic wave incident on the volume \\(V\\) is not significantly impeded by the presence of the group of molecules located within.
+The properties #1-4 imply that an electromagnetic wave incident on the volume \\(V\\) is not significantly impeded (or altered) by the presence of the group of molecules located within.
 We can quantify this effect by comparing the cross-sectional area \\(L^2\\) of the volume to the total extinction cross-section of all molecules:

 $$ \tag{20.0}
 	\sum_{j=1}^{N} C_{e,j} \ll L^2.